maianhtrnguyen/git-workshop/README.md

 In this section, we will see how git handles changes to a repository that are not made locally.
 These features aloow multiple people to collaborate on the same project simultaeously.

-1. Edit this Readme on Github.
+1. Edit this Readme on Github

 2. Pull the changes to your local respository.
 It should look something like the following: